idashf/Gradient-Descent/README.md

 ---

 ##  Introduction
-The goal of this assignment is to implement and analyze the **Gradient Descent** algorithm for estimating the parameters of a linear model using randomly generated data.
+This project focuses on implementing and analyzing the **Gradient Descent** algorithm for estimating the parameters of a linear model.
-Four experimental steps were designed to investigate the effect of several parameters on the learning process, including:
+The experiments investigate how several factors influence convergence, including:

 - Number of samples (K)
 - Noise level (a)
 - Learning rate (α)
 - Tolerance
 - Number of iterations

-The implementation was done in **Python**, using the following libraries:
+Python was used along with the following libraries:

-- **NumPy** – numerical computations, gradient calculation, random data generation
+- **NumPy** – numerical computations
-- **Matplotlib** – plotting and visualization
+- **Matplotlib** – visualization
-- **Math** – basic numerical formatting
+- **Math** – numerical formatting

 ---

-##  Step 1 — Sample Generation & Basic Gradient Descent
+#  Step 1 — Sample Generation & Basic Gradient Descent

-Random data was generated based on a linear model:
+We generate synthetic data based on:

 \[
 y = mx + b + \text{noise}